New Tenants Sample Clauses

 New Tenants.
 Any new tenant will be subject to a three month trial/probation period, whereupon their tenancy will be reviewed by the Committee.
 If satisfactory progress has not been made within this period the tenancy will be rescinded and the tenancy will cease.
 There will be no refund of rent paid.
 Satisfactory progress would be considered as having at least one third of the plot in cultivation.
 Where a Tenant’s Tenancy was terminated by the ARDAA they will not be permitted to join the ARDAA waiting list or become an ARDAA Tenant in the future.

 New Tenants i.
-All new tenancies will begin with a 6-month probation period which BCC will monitor from the date of hire.
+All new tenancies will begin with a 6-month probation period which BCC will monitor from 1st April to 1st October.

 New Tenants.
-During and after the relocation of the Existing Tenants and before the demolition of any applicable To-Be Replaced Building, Developer may continue to rent unoccupied units in such building (whether vacated due to relocation or otherwise) to new tenants (each, a "New Tenant") provided Developer includes in a written lease agreement with each New Tenant a clear statement of (i) Developer’s intent to demolish the To-Be Replaced Building (including an anticipated date for demolition) and (ii) Developer’s right to terminate the lease upon sixty (60) days prior written notice to the New Tenant.
+During and after the relocation of the Existing Tenants and before the Building Vacancy Date, Developer may continue to rent unoccupied units in such building (whether vacated due to relocation or otherwise) to new tenants (each, a “New Tenant”) provided Developer includes in a written lease agreement with each New Tenant a clear statement of (i) Developer’s intent to demolish the To-Be-Replaced Building (including an anticipated date for demolition) and (ii) Developer’s right to terminate the lease upon sixty (60) days prior written notice to the New Tenant.
 Developer shall also inform each New Tenant, before entering into a lease with a New Tenant, of Developer’s then-current estimate of the demolition date of the To-Be-Replaced Building.
 Developer may terminate any lease to a New Tenant by delivering to such New Tenant a Lease Termination Notice, which notice shall be delivered not less than thirty (30) or sixty (60) days (which notice period shall be determined in accordance with California Civil Code §1946.1 or other applicable state law) prior to the lease termination date specified therein.
-The City acknowledges and agrees that, in accordance with Section 37.9(a)(15) of the Rent Ordinance, Developer has the right to terminate the lease as provided herein and may lawfully evict such New Tenant on or after the lease termination date specified the Lease Termination Notice.
-The City shall have no liability or responsibility in connection with any and all evictions of New Tenants at the Project Site, and Developer shall Indemnify the City for any and all claims made in connection with any such eviction.
-No New Tenant who rents a unit in a To-Be Demolished Building pursuant to this Section shall not be considered an Existing Tenant under this Agreement.
+The City acknowledges and agrees that, in accordance with Section 37.9(a)(15) of the Rent Ordinance, Developer has the right to terminate the lease as provided herein and may lawfully evict such New Tenant on or after the lease termination date specified in the Lease Termination Notice.
+The City shall have no liability or responsibility in connection with any and all evictions of New Tenants at the Project Site, and Developer shall indemnify the City for any and all claims made in connection with any such eviction.
+No New Tenant who rents a unit in a To-Be-Replaced Building pursuant to this Section shall be considered an Existing Tenant under this Agreement.

 New Tenants.
 4.1.
 A new tenant will cultivate the allotment to an agreed acceptable standard within the first three months (or length of time agreed between the Council and the tenant) of tenancy and thereafter will comply with the rules of the site.